 May Lower Cholesterol

 Rhubarb contains two substances that may help lower cholesterol: dietary fiber and galloyl esters.
-Fiber, especially soluble fiber, may interfere with bile acid reabsorption, which can decrease the amount of cholesterol the body produces.
+One theory about how fiber -- especially soluble fiber -- works is that it may interfere with bile acid reabsorption, allowing bile acids to be excreted.
+Then the body uses blood cholesterol to make more bile acids to replace what was lost.
 Galloyl esters may inhibit an enzyme also needed for cholesterol production.
 While most studies on rhubarb supplementation and cholesterol levels have been conducted on laboratory animals, a few, including one published in the American Journal of Chinese Medicine in 2007, have shown that rhubarb can lower LDL, or "bad," cholesterol levels in humans.

 Might Inhibit Tumor Growth